Netardent/Generic-Testdata-Framework/README.md

 ### Metadata

-As mentioned there must be one metadata-file implemented for each test scenario.
+As mentioned there must be one _Metadata_-file implemented for each test scenario.
-Metadata-Files are as well defined as [Java property files](http://en.wikipedia.org/wiki/.properties).
+_Metadata_-files are as well defined as [Java property files](http://en.wikipedia.org/wiki/.properties).
 They have two different kind of entries.
 The first kind is the one referring to the testcase-template file: